TinyCircuits/TinyCircuits-Whisker-0.96-Screen-OLED-AST1032/README.md

 # TinyCircuits Whisker 0.96 Screen OLED
 # AST1032 Rev1

 The design files are located under design_files/ for the TinyCircuits AST1032 Rev 1 PCB.
-This is a whisker board which features a 128x64 Blue Monochrome OLED display which can be controlled using the TinyCircuits TinierScreen library.
+This is a whisker board which features a 128x64 White Monochrome OLED display which can be controlled using the TinyCircuits TinierScreen library.

 Format is in Cadsoft Eagle format - Eagle version 6.2 was used for the original design.